 That said, no matter how beautiful it is, snow can be a hassle for homeowners to deal with.
 From excessive shoveling to icy walkways, you are probably familiar with lots of the challenges.
 However, it is possible that there is one struggle that you haven’t considered.

-We’re talking about your roof.
+We’re talking about taking care of your roof.
 Sure, there are the typical winter roof hazards, such as:

 But have you ever thought about the weight of snow on your roof?
 Today, we’re doing the math and answering your question: how much snow can a roof hold before it becomes dangerous?
 Keep reading to find out.